-In Hyde Park in Chicago there is a mural art wall under the train track.
+In Hyde Park in Chicago there are street murals and art wall under the train track.
 The person in this video said, “It just drew him in and wouldn’t let go like it was talking…so he started to listen.”
 You can hear it too if you walk through and just…shhhh…listen…?
-It is said that it may not happen the first time though but don’t give up, try again and you’ll start to hear what these mural painted people are saying…Like…I’ve seen you somewhere before…mmmm, but where?
+It is said that it may not happen the first time though but don’t give up, try again and you’ll start to hear what these street murals are saying…Like…I’ve seen you somewhere before…mmmm, but where?
 It is eerie.

-There is the university professor from a few blocks away from the mural art, and a woman that seems like she is moving…really?
+There is the university professor from a few blocks away from the street murals, and a woman that seems like she is moving…really?
 In addition, others are from the local neighborhood, ballers reliving the game they just played, kids, and mothers rushing home.
 It is strange that when you look at some of these characters it’s like you have known them before.
 Their eyes, the emotion on their faces tell a story, are you listening?
 Can you guess what are they thinking?
-This artwork really speaks to you.
+These street murals really speak to you.
 To clarify, it tells the story of what everyday life is about here in Chicago.

 At the time of the video the South Side wall art was being covered to be discovered by the future.
 Also, the North Side, called “Under City Stone”, would be getting a long-awaited refurbishing.
 FINALLY, the painted people said!
-Bringing back this artwork will let a whole new generation enjoy what it speaks to them.
+Bringing back these street murals will let a whole new generation enjoy what it speaks to them.

-Moreover, the mural contains 133 distinct figures including a self-portrait of the artists and her infant daughter.
+Moreover, the street murals contain 133 distinct figures including a self-portrait of the artists and her infant daughter.
 Believing that “art is for the people,” Caryl Yasko‘s fine work had been badly damaged by time and by the city’s “graffiti blasters”.
-If you look hard you can see that the mural once portrayed working people struggling against the negative influences of city life.
-Similarly, each work represents a unique multi-layered story and weaves thoughts.
-Forms and colors together to produce images that are as complex as they are emotionally and intellectually compelling.”
+If you look hard you can see that the street murals once portrayed working people struggling against the negative influences of city life.
+Similarly, each street mural represents a unique multi-layered story and weaves thoughts.
+Forms and colors together to produce images that are as complex as they are emotionally and intellectually compelling.

-Restoration of the “Under City Stone” wall art mural
+Restoration of the “Under City Stone” wall street mural

-In conclusion, Your everyday hero, Caryl Yasko, returned to Hyde Park to restore her mural “Under City Stone” and preserve a piece of history for all to continue to enjoy.
+In conclusion, Your Everyday Hero, Caryl Yasko, returned to Hyde Park to restore her street mural “Under City Stone” and preserve a piece of history for all to continue to enjoy.
 The result of that work was presented to community members at a dedication ceremony on Wednesday, August 19, 2015.
 In short, it is a great tribute to see this beautiful wall art preserved.